Does Everyone Have Life Insurance?

 The Reality of Life Insurance Ownership

 Let’s start with the numbers.
-According to a 2023 survey by Statista, 52% of Americans owned life insurance, up slightly from 50% in 2022.
+According to a 2023 survey by Statista, 52% of Americans owned life insurance, a slight increase from 50% in 2022.
 This means nearly half of the population (roughly 48%) has no life insurance at all.
 In 2023, the American Council of Life Insurers (ACLI) reported over 134 million individual life insurance policies in force in the U.S.

-Additionally, over 118 million people had group life insurance, often through employers.
-Despite these figures, a significant gap exists: the 2023 Insurance Barometer Study by LIMRA and Life Happens found that 100 million Americans say they either need life insurance or more coverage than they currently have.
+Additionally, over 118 million people had group life insurance, typically provided through their employers.
+Despite these figures, a significant gap remains: the 2023 Insurance Barometer Study by LIMRA and Life Happens found that 100 million Americans report needing either life insurance or more coverage than they currently have.

 Breaking it down by demographics, parents with minor children are more likely to have life insurance, with 59% owning policies compared to 52% of the general population (III).
 This makes sense—parents often prioritize protecting their kids financially.